 Patent Monetization and the PatentBooks Model

-Implications from China Growth
+Implications for China Growth

 The West is attempting to establish intellectual property rights enforcement structures in China similar to the way they exist in the West.
 However, China is unlikely to uniformly adopt the West’s techniques and mechanisms since China is “the Middle Kingdom.”
-A new Chinese model will be developed based on China’s observation of things that work and don’t work in other places.
+A new licensing model will be developed based on China’s observation of things that work and don’t work in other places.

-The Patent Trading Movement
+Patent Trading Movement

 Throughout history, new countries and societies have copied the success of other countries and societies.
 The United States copied Europe from its founding in 1776.
 It took the US about 150 years to become economically significant.
 At the close of World War II, Japan and Germany had to both start their economies over again.
 Roughly 50 years later, both of those economies were world-class.
 South Korea did the same thing, and reached economic significance in 30 years.
 Taiwan did the same in 25 years, and now China has done the same thing in 15 years.
-This cycle will continue and the period will be reduced.
-Copying therefore enables human progress.
+This cycle will continue, and the cycle’s period will be reduced.
+Copying enables human progress.

-A Case Study on Patent Licensing
+A Case Study on Patent Licencing

 IBM is widely acknowledged to run one of the most successful patent licensing businesses in the world.
 In 1994, the IBM licensing managers realized that although the IBM licensing income was respectable at a few hundred million dollars per year, this income was being generated by licensing only a very small portion of the company’s patent portfolio, specifically those patents pertaining to PC architecture and semiconductor processing technologies.
 The fact that IBM owned more than 20,000 US patents made management suspect that perhaps IBM had other valuable patent assets in their portfolio.
 They decided to investigate further.
 Although IBM is the most visible, Lucent, Abbott Labs, Roche Diagnostics, Acacia Research and many other high-tech, healthcare or business methods companies execute the same basic process, because all patent licensing shares a common thread: patents are all about technology.
 Technology assets are best evaluated by technology professionals.